TariqMK/Obsidian-Quran-Journal/README.md

 ## Usage

-1. Simply download the `.zip` file from the [Releases](https://github.com/TariqMK/Obsidian-Quran-Journal/releases) section
+1. Simply download the `Quran_Journal.zip ` file from the [Releases](https://github.com/TariqMK/Obsidian-Quran-Journal/releases) section
 2. Extract the files and place them into your Obsidian Vault
 3. Open Obsidian and study!
 4. Remember to always double check scripts and translations